Frequently Asked Questions

 Why does OMLA exist?

 Short version: open-model creators kept finding their work inside somebody else's product and getting exactly zero dollars for it.
 We watched it happen to friends.
-So we built a licensing framework where the money goes back up the chain automatically.
+So we built a registry that says exactly who should be paid and an open algorithm that computes how much — so commercial users can pay creators directly, all the way up the chain.

 What is OMLA?